nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

          _________________________________________________________________________________________
 ```

-Otherwise, it will print out the information of the removed dishes.
+Otherwise, it will print out the information of the dishes.

 ```
          _________________________________________________________________________________________